arma-events/docs/src/en/events.md

 #### Text Blocks

-The text block supports Markdown in it's content part which enables you to use subheadlines, lists, links, images, text attributes and many more.
+The text block supports Markdown in it's content part which enables you to use headlines, lists, links, images, text attributes and many more.
 See the [Markdown](./markdown "Markdown") article for more information.

-The Text block ist resizeable while editing but will automatically adjust it's size in preview and when published based on it's content.
+The Text block ist resizable while editing but will automatically adjust it's size in preview and when published based on it's content.

 ![Text Block](../images/events/text-block.png "Text Block")